 Three years later Hess was invited to give a presentation at the 2014 Genital Autonomy Symposium.
 This was the conference where Georganne Chapin complained about "an over-concern about anti-Semitism" and declared that intactivist leaders "must be willing to embrace or at least tolerate language, viewpoints, and tactics" that are offensive.
 Ungar-Sargon was troubled both by Chapin's lack of concern for antisemitism and by the invitation for Hess to speak "despite the strong objections of some Jewish intactivists."

 In 2018 Harvard employee Eric Clopper performed Sex and Circumcision in a university auditorium.
 The 2 1/2 hour obscene rant was virulently anti-Jewish.
-For example: Clopper labeled Judaism as "unspeakable evil," the Jewish circumcision ritual as "satanic," and mohels as "rapists" and "savages."
-Clopper described to the audience his desire to rape a certain Jewish member of the AAP task force.
+For example: Clopper called Jews a "genital mutilation cult" with a "shared delusion of superiority."
+He labeled the Jewish circumcision ritual as "satanic," mohels as "rapists" and "savages," and Judaism as an "unspeakable evil" that "fool[s] an entire nation."
+He attributed every circumcision in the United States to "the demonstrably evil influence Judaism has on this country."
+Clopper expressed his desire to rape and humiliate a certain Jewish member of the AAP task force.
 During a 4-minute closing scene, a fully nude Clopper simulated sexual intercourse with a blow-up sex doll.
 Ungar-Sargon published a blog post critical of Clopper and uploaded a video about antisemitism in general.
 “The response to these efforts was a short-lived harassment campaign that included antisemitic attacks against me in the comments section of the video."

 Brendon Marotta’s descent may have been the final straw that forced individual and collective responses.
 Two intactivists, one Jewish - one Gentile, posted condemnations of Jewish Fragility.
 David Balashinsky expressed his disappointment "to see an ally and an intactivist go over to the dark side, promote antisemitic stereotypes ... and undermine the credibility and legitimacy of the genital-autonomy movement."
 Ryan McAllister wrote that Marotta "has gone to quite an extreme.
 He has called Jewish identity inherently pedophilic repeatedly in his writings.
 This is deeply antisemitic..."
 McAllister observed, "Every use of an antisemitic trope erodes the validity of our message, and also plays into a long history of marginalization and violence against Jewish people."